rmgard/MLFlowTutorial/README.md

 python predict.py
 ```

-### 4. Deploy the Model as a REST API
+### 4. Deploy the Model as a REST API (Serving)
 The final step is to deploy a registered model as a live REST API endpoint.

+#### a) Serve the Production Model
-**In a terminal**, run the following command.
-It will find the model version with the `production` alias, load it, and start a server on port 1234.
+In a terminal, run the following command.
+It finds the model with the production alias
+and starts a server.
+This command will continue to run in your terminal.

 ```bash
 mlflow ui